benanderman/spork-8/RevisionLog.md

 This is to document all the issues (and fixes to them) of each revision of boards.

+## Revision 2

+* **RAM / ROM** fully works.
+* **Control Module**:
+  * loads instructions from the bus randomly.
+It turns out that EEPROMs do not have floating outputs while new data is loaded after an address change, they have asserted random values, so pull-down resistors don't help.
+Since the instruction register inputs on `inverted clock & control word 15`, if `control word 15` fluctuates while the clock is low, it will trigger an erroneous read.
+  * Has a line above Zero flag, but it's not inverted.

 ## Revision 1

 * **Input** fully works.